Skip to main content

 Strategic Advisory Board

-Our Strategic Advisory Board consists of experts from science, business, campaigning, economics and farming.
+Our Strategic Advisory Board consists of experts from science, business, campaigning, construction, economics and farming.
 They contribute their varied knowledge and perspectives on soils and soil health by providing strategic input and guidance into our activities with specific focus on the three workstreams and other key initiatives.

 Dr. Elizabeth Stockdale